 Transition Dunbarton is starting the Jim Stone Community Woodbank and invites interested volunteers to join us in planning this community project.

 Stonehurst Farm located at Stone and Guinea roads, the last working farm in Dunbarton, has been continuously owned and operated by the Stone family since 1809.
-An effort is underway to preserve the farm as open space and we need your help!
+An effort has successfully preserved the farm as open space and we thank you for your help!